GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### VPC design

-The "landing zone" is divided in two VPC networks: the trusted VPC, acting as the connectivity hub towards other trusted networks and the untrusted VPC, acting as the connectivity hub towards any other untrusted network.
+The "landing zone" is divided into two VPC networks: the trusted VPC, acting as the connectivity hub towards other trusted networks and the untrusted VPC, acting as the connectivity hub towards any other untrusted network.

 The VPCs are connected through two sets of sample NVA machines, grouped by region in [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
 The appliances are plain Linux machines, performing simple routing/natting, leveraging some standard Linux features, such as *ip route* or *iptables*.
 While they are suited for demo purposes only, they should be substituted with enterprise appliances, before moving to production.
 The traffic destined to the VMs in each MIG is mediated through internal load balancers in each region, both in the trusted and in the untrusted networks.

 By default, the design assumes the following:

-- on-prem networks (and related resources) are considered trusted.
-As such, the VPNs with on-prem are terminated in GCP on the trusted VPC
+- on-premise networks (and related resources) are considered trusted.
+As such, the VPNs with on-premises are terminated in GCP on the trusted VPC
 - the public Internet is considered untrusted.
 As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) has been deployed in the untrusted landing VPC only
 - any traffic from an untrusted network to a trusted network (and vice-versa), and cross-environment traffic passes through the NVAs.
 For demo purposes the current NVA performs simple routing/natting only
 - any traffic from a trusted network to an untrusted network (e.g. Internet) is natted by the appliances.
-Futher exclusions can be anyway configured ad-hoc
+Further exclusions can be anyway configured ad-hoc

 The trusted landing VPC acts as a hub and hosts the external connectivity and the shared services consumed by the spoke VPCs, which are connected to it via VPC network peerings.
 Spokes are used to partition environments, which is a fairly common pattern: